Do Donkeys Need Blankets?

 Health Factors

-Donkeys who are older, sick, injured, have weight issues, have cushings disease or thyroid issues are more vulnerable than a younger, healthier donkey and may just need an extra layer or two to give them a hoof up this winter to keep them cozy, healthy and comfortable.
+Donkeys who are older, sick, injured, have weight issues, have cushings disease or thyroid issues are more vulnerable than a younger, healthier donkey and may just need an extra layer or two to give them a hoof up this winter to keep them cozy, healthy, and comfortable.

-Is Your Donkey Actually Cold?
+How To Know If Your Donkey Actually Cold?

 Signs Your Donkey Is cold: